LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 whom Pliny attributed the Laocoön: Hagesandros and his sons Polydorus and

 Athenodorus.
-Most art historians now
+Whilst most art historians now

-it’s similarity in style to the Pergamene Altar (now in the Pergamon Museum in
+agree that our Laocoön does date from the 1st century AD, its similarity in style to the Pergamene Altar (now in the Pergamon Museum in

 Smith’s conclusion is that the three